Zero Hour Alerts (Cotiviti)

 The UX goes well beneath just what a user sees on the dashboard.

-The Zero Hour Alerts™ Dashboard
+The Zero Hour Alerts Dashboard

-For one of the ten largest retailers in the United States, this solution has delivered alerts resulting in $23 million in annual average value, which were tied to more than 25 percent of audit recoveries in the first year post-implementation alone.
+For one of the ten largest U.S. retailers, this solution generated $23M in annual average value through alerts, accounting for over 25% of audit recoveries in the first year alone.